 Food and Lodging

 There are limited food and beverage options in the Montgomery courthouse.
 Vending machines and a small concessions area are found both on the ground floor (basement) of the modern courthouse and in the vending lobby on the first floor in the historic courthouse.
 Downtown Montgomery has many restaurants and eateries, including several within walking distance of the Courthouse.
-A Regions Bank ATM is also located in the Courthouse basement.

 It is federal policy that the smoking of tobacco products is prohibited in all interior GSA-occupied space, and within 25 feet of doorways and building air intake ducts on other outdoor areas under the control of GSA.